ymasory/sbt-code-quality.g8/README.md

 See the [CheckStyle CLI](http://checkstyle.sourceforge.net/cmdline.html) documentation and the [PMD CLI](http://pmd.sourceforge.net/running.html) documentation.
 - Tweak or replace `project/checkstyle-config.xml` and `project/pmd-ruleset.xml` in the generated project with something appropriate for your requirements.
+See the [CheckStyle](http://checkstyle.sourceforge.net/config.html) and [PMD](http://pmd.sourceforge.net/howtomakearuleset.html) XML configuration docs.

 ## Why not make an sbt plugin? ##